Yelp/Tron/docs/jobs.rst

     An integer representing how many times Tron is allowed to automatically retry an action if it fails.
     Defaults to None (0 retries allowed).

+**expected_runtime** (default **None**)
+    A time interval (ex: "2 hours") that specified the maximal duration of each action run.
+    If the job action was still running after this duration, it would alert team for suspicious action stuck.

 Example Actions
 ^^^^^^^^^^^^^^^